nes-lab/shepherd/docs/user/getting_started.rst

     - ``setup-ext-storage.yml`` will format and automount sd-card to ''/var/shepherd/recordings''
     - ``dev_rebuild_sw.yml`` hot-swaps pru-firmware (& kernel-module & py-package) by compiling and flashing without restart

+.. _install-simple:

 Installation - simplified & more detailed
 ------------------------------------------

 The following steps set up a single shepherd-node by using an already prepared shepherd-image.
-It cuts away the first instructions from the previous installation-guide (right to the shepherd-deploy with ansible).
-The guide is written for Windows 10 (or newer) as host, but linux users can easily adapt, as mostly WSL is used.
+It cuts away the first instructions from the installation-guide in the previous section (up to shepherd-deploy with ansible).
+The guide is written for **Windows 10 (or newer)** as host, but linux users can easily adapt, as mostly WSL is used.

 As new hardware and unknown software can be intimidating the steps were also `filmed and put on youtube <https://youtu.be/UPEH7QODm8A>`_ for comparing the progress.

-First step is downloading the `current image <https://drive.google.com/drive/folders/1HBD8D8gC8Zx3IYpiVImVOglhO_RTwGYx>`_ and flashing it to a micro-sd-card with balenaEtcher in admin mode (note: other tools like rufus don't work).
-Select the (still compressed ``.img.xz``) image and choose the drive.
-Insert the sd-card into the Beaglebone, connect the device via ethernet-cable to your router and power the Beaglebone with a USB-Wall-Charger or any other power source with 5V and at least 500 mA.
+First step is downloading the `current shepherd-image <https://drive.google.com/drive/folders/1HBD8D8gC8Zx3IYpiVImVOglhO_RTwGYx>`_ and flashing it to a micro-sd-card with balenaEtcher in admin mode (note: other tools like rufus don't work).
+Select the (still compressed ``.img.xz``) image and choose the drive before flashing.

+Insert the sd-card into the Beaglebone, connect the device via ethernet-cable to your router and finally power the Beaglebone with a USB-Wall-Charger or any other power source with 5V and at least 500 mA.

 After power-up all **LEDs** should light up for ~1s.
-After that the outermost LED acts as a permanent heartbeat and the other 3 LEDs show different IO usage.
+From then on the outermost LED acts as a permanent heartbeat and the other 3 LEDs show different IO usage.
 Boot is finished when the LEDs stop being busy (~30s).

 In most cases you can access the Beaglebone by using the hostname ``sheep0``.
 If that does not work you can check the list of network-devices compiled by your routers webinterface.
 Alternatively you can scan your local IP-space with an ip scanner, in our example the ``Angry IP Scanner`` was used.
 Look for the hostname ``sheep0`` or the MAC-Vendor ``Texas Instruments`` in the list.
 Be sure to use the IP-space of the correct network device.

-Configure WSL on Windows with a generic Ubuntu or just use the PowerShell if OpenSSH is installed as an optional feature (settings > apps > optional features).
+Configure WSL on Windows with a generic Ubuntu or just use the PowerShell if OpenSSH is installed as an optional feature (``settings > apps > optional features``).

 The commands below open a secure shell (ssh) to the Beaglebone.
-You have to accept a new fingerprint once before entering the password ``temppwd`` of the Beaglebone (the console will also tell you).
+You have to accept a new fingerprint once before entering the password ``temppwd`` of the Beaglebone.
+The console will also tell you the password.
 Notice how the current console-line now begins with ``ubuntu@sheep0``.
 It means you are logged in and every issued command will be executed on the Beaglebone.
 To **quit the shell** type ``exit``.

 .. code-block:: bash